 Prof. Brigit Toebes

-After this course you are able to:
+After this course you will:

-Upon successful completion of the programme, the Summer School offers a Certificate of Attendance that mentions the workload of 38 hours (28 hours corresponds to 1 ECTS).
+Upon successful completion of the programme, the Summer School offers a Certificate of Attendance that mentions the workload of 36 hours (28 hours corresponds to 1 ECTS).
 Students can apply for recognition of these credits to the relevant authorities in their home institutions, therefore the final decision on awarding credits is at the discretion of their home institutions.
 We will be happy to provide any necessary information that might be requested in addition to the certificate of attendance.

 on course website